 Be alert, look for dirt

-While abroad, many travellers participate in recreational activities such as hiking, fishing and camping.
+While abroad, many travellers participate in recreational activities such as hiking, fishing, hunting and camping.
 The equipment used during these adventures, such as fishing rods and hiking boots, can collect soil, plant material and water.

 Before returning to Australia, make sure this equipment and clothing is thoroughly cleaned and dried.
 You must still declare these items to a biosecurity officer for inspection when you arrive in Australia.
 One way to avoid treatment costs and delays is to simply hire equipment when overseas.